yanxi0830/grive-ui/README.md

 ### Authentication
 When the directory is used for the first time, you should click Authenticate to grant permission to Grive to access your Google Drive.
 A dialog should appear with a URL and prompt.
 You should go the the link and get an authentication code, and paste it into the prompt.

+If the authentication succeeded, Grive will create .grive and .grive_state files in your directory.
+You can then click Sync to download files from your Google Dirve to your local directory.